jaraxasoftware/cordova-plugin-keyboard/README.md

 This event is fired when the keyboard is fully closed.

     window.addEventListener('keyboardHeightWillChange', function (event) {
-        // Describe your logic which will be run each time when keyboard is about to be closed. console.log(event.keyboardHeight);
+        // Describe your logic which will be run each time when keyboard is about to be shown or closed. console.log(event.keyboardHeight);
     });

 #### Description

-Attach handler to this event to be able to receive notification when keyboard is about to be closed.
+Attach handler to this event in order to receive a notification when the keyboard is about to be shown or closed.

 #### Supported Platforms